Fluffernuttersandwich/Smorgasbord/TROUBLESHOOTING.md

 Attach the **entire log file**, not screenshots.

 If the log file is too large, delete the lines after the Errors start endlessly repeating.

-Within the game, you can press the F1 Key, and in the top right there is a button for "Folder Location of Logs".
-Get your most recet log with the problem.

 <img width="618" height="247" alt="image" src="https://github.com/user-attachments/assets/c3ffe936-4b6c-4d8f-82cc-84d23dfbb18d" />